Search

-Welcome to the Diné College Land Grant Office webpage.
+Welcome to Diné College Land Grant Office.
 We are proud to promote and share our extension education programs with you.
-Over the past five years we have working diligently to expand and improve our community outreach services in youth development and rangeland, farming, and livestock management.
-Gradually we are connecting all the curriculums to include ways to live a healthier lifestyle.
+Over the past five years we have been working diligently to expand and improve our community outreach services in youth development and rangeland, farming, and livestock management.

 Several programs that we are proud of are, beef cattle reproduction seminars, range monitoring, environmental youth camps, illegal dumping workshops, and school presentations.